About

 • Imaging and Automation Manufacturers

-• Micromanipulator Manufacturers
+• Micromanipulator Manufacturer

 The unique value of an industry group like OPIA is that it is a legal forum to accomplish things as a group that cannot be done on an individual company basis.
 Examples are: